chiku97/chiku97/README.md

-- 👋 Hi, I’m @chiku97
+- 👋 Hi, I’m Uttam Kumar Mahto
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android App Development with kotlin or java and Java Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter as well as Python Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Android Projects or Java Projects
-- 📫 How to reach me ...
+- 📫 How to reach me : uttamkumar9708@gmail.com
+- 🔗 Connect with me using LinkedIn : https://www.linkedin.com/in/uttam-kumar-b160bb197/

 <!---
 chiku97/chiku97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.